yorkie-team/yorkie-android-sdk/README.md

 ## Developing the SDK

+To work on this project, make sure you have Android Studio version `Electric Eel | 2022.1.1` or later installed.

 For developers with MAC, you should add `protoc_platform=osx-x86_64` to your `local.properties`.

 ## Testing yorkie-android-sdk with Envoy, Yorkie and MongoDB.